anyproto/docs/basics/anytype-library/relations.md

 ![](<../../.gitbook/assets/image (39).png>)

-[create-a-new-relation-1.md](../relations/create-a-new-relation-1.md "mention") by entering a title in the search bar, and then select "+ Create Relation ...".
+To [create-a-new-relation-1.md](../relations/create-a-new-relation-1.md "mention"), enter a title in the search bar, & select "+ Create Relation".

 The **My Relations** tab is where you can access all installed Relations in your Anytype.&#x20;